-As a kid that grew up outside of Washington, D.C., I always loved going to the zoo.
+As a kid, I loved going to the zoo.
 I was fascinated by the coloration of many of the animals, especially the males.
 After college, I moved to Austin to study the processes that generate these colorful males at a top-ten ecology and evolution program.

 While running experiments with freshwater neotropical fish, I realized how unsatisfied I was with how we collected data in the lab.
 I learned Python and shell scripting so that I could track the fish in my experiment and largely automate the data collection process, sharping precision and minimizing the influence of human error.
 (I also thought it was really cool to have my computer send me texts when my experiment was done.)
-I learned R to analyze and statistically model the resulting data.
+I learned R to analyze and statistically model the results and answer cool biological questions.
 I recognized the power of harnessing millions of messy observations to extract something meaningful about the natural world.
 I realized this was what I wanted to do.

 In summer 2017 I interned at Anaconda where I honed my Python chops and learned to work on a team.
-I was so interested in how businesses, especially startups, work that I joined Texas Venture Labs, where I worked with law and business graduate students on consulting projects with Austin-area startups.
-In spring 2018, as Principle I led a team of six graduate students on defining and executing four projects with two startups, dearduck and PintHub.
+I was so interested in how businesses, especially startups, work that I joined Texas Venture Labs.
+I worked with law and business graduate students on consulting projects with Austin-area startups.
+In spring 2018, as Principal (team lead), I led a team of six graduate students on defining and executing four projects with two startups, dearduck and PintHub.